usecannon/cannon/packages/website/content/docs.md

 factory.MyPoolDeployment.arg = 0
 ```

 Specifically, this would anticipate this invoke call will emit an event named _NewDeployment_ with a contract address as the first data argument (per `arg`, a zero-based index).
 This contract should implement the `Pool` contract.
-Now, a subsequent `invoke` step could set `target = ["MyPoolDeployment"]`.
+Now, a subsequent `invoke` action could set `target = ["MyPoolDeployment"]`.

 If the invoke action emits multiple events, you can specify them by index.
 For example `"MyPoolDeployment.PoolFactory.NewDeployment.4"` would reference the fifth time the specified event is emitted.